-In this guide, you will learn how to stop apps from accessing your data on iPhone using the app privacy report feature.
+In this guide, you’ll learn how to prevent apps from accessing your iPhone data using the app’s privacy reporting feature.

-If you have an iPhone 6s or newer and have updated to iOS 15.2, then you can use this feature to prevent apps like Facebook, Twitter, Instagram, or even Tinder from monitoring your location or accessing your camera roll.
+If you have an iPhone 6s or later and have updated to iOS 15.2, you can use this feature to prevent apps like Facebook, Twitter, Instagram, or even Tinder from tracking your location or accessing your camera.

 - First, tap on the Settings icon and head to Privacy.

 - Next, scroll down and tap “App Privacy Report.”

 - Finally, tap on the Turn On App Privacy Report to enable this feature.

 That’s all.
 After some minutes, you should be able to see the list of apps included in the report.
 You can follow the steps below to understand the information in the report.